chanced/focus-svelte/README.md

 `tabindex` set to `-1` if it was `0` or greater previously.

 To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates.
-Once all focus locks are disabled or removed, the `MutationObserver` is stopped and the elements' properties are reset.
-If a focus lock later becomes active, the `MutationObserver` is restarted and nodes are decorated accordingly.
+Once all focus locks are disabled or removed, the observer is stopped and the elements' properties are reset.
+If a focus lock later becomes active, the observer is restarted and nodes are decorated accordingly.

 When a lock becomes active for the first time, the `HTMLElement` that is assigned focus is dependent upon the options passed to the action / component.